 Shahid Kapoor, one of the three lead actors of controversial film Padmavati, hopes the audience understands his part as Rawal Ratan Singh.
 He feels it’s a character that would make people want to be “better” in today’s time.

-The actor stressed on the need for inspiring characters while discussing his role as Rani Padmavati‘s husband and a warrior king Rawal Ratan Singh in Padmavati with GQ India for December 2017 issue, a statement said.
+The actor stressed on the need for inspiring characters while discussing his role as Husband of Padmavati and a warrior king Rawal Ratan Singh in Padmavati with GQ India for December 2017 issue, a statement said.

 “I remember when ‘Gladiator’ came out and Russell Crowe played Maximus, the character felt too good to be true.
 But it inspired me so much.
 That was a strong reference for me because I wondered how you play a character who is so noble and good, and make him connect with people today,” Shahid said.